sherwin-kwan/via-appia/README.md

 5) A browser window should appear and navigate to the application automatically.
 (If it doesn't, open your browser of choice and navigate to http://localhost:3000 or whatever port number you chose for the React front-end)

+WARNING: The back-end is NOT linked to a database; the data is stored in an object which is seeded in `/via-appia/data/movements/js`.
+ANY NEW MOVEMENTS YOU CREATE WIL BE LOST IF THE SERVER IS KILLED OR RESTARTED.

 ### `yarn test`

 Launches the test runner in the interactive watch mode.\